JuanMunoz93/nordExercise/README.md

 This project contains my solution to the tech task proposed by NordSecurity

 ## Overview
-In this node project was used cypress as a main testing fw to automate FE and BE (api) tests.
-These test are independent, but having both automations on the same project generates the oportunity to eventually create big testing flows or cover complete e2e scenarios.
+This node project uses cypress as the main testing FW to automate FE and BE (API) tests.
+These tests are independent, but having both automation on the same project generates the opportunity to eventually create big testing flows or cover complete e2e scenarios.

 + Ide used: vsCode
 + Language: JavaScript with Node (v19.0.0)